-Integration with the Leaflet JS mapping library,
+Integration with a recent version of the Leaflet JS

 The Leaflet module features: